Lynette Boggs: Legal career

-Boggs maintains professional memberships in the Texas Bar College, San Antonio Bar Association, San Antonio Criminal Defense Lawyers Association, and the San Antonio Black Lawyers Association, where she has served as a board member.
-She is a board member of the Law Alumni Association of St. Mary’s University and is the 2018 President of the Black Alumni Law Association of St. Mary’s University School of Law.
+Boggs maintains professional memberships in the Arkansas Bar Association, State Bar of Arkansas, State Bar of Texas, the San Antonio Black Lawyers Association (SABLA), and the W. Harold Flowers Law Society in Arkansas.
 She was one of two recipients of the 2018 FUTURE LEGENDS IN THE LAW AWARD, presented at the annual gala of the San Antonio Black Lawyers Association.

 Lynette Boggs was the 2013 Commencement Speaker at the Tyrannus Washington School of the Arts in Schertz, Texas.
 Since 2016, she has served as the coach for the Judson High School mock trial team in its annual appearances in the Texas Mock Trial Competition.
 On a unanimous vote of the County Executive Committee, she was appointed and ratified as the Legal Counsel of the Republican Party of Bexar County in July 2018.

 Writing career

 Lynette Boggs is the 1991 recipient of the Katie Award for Excellence in News Feature Writing presented by the Press Club of Dallas.
 She is the author of FINDING GOD IN SIN CITY: A Woman's Journey From Losing It All To Discovering Life's True Riches (HigherLife Publishing).